Curriculum and Services

 Conversation Club — This optional, weekly activity allows you to meet and practice English with Sacramento State students in a relaxed and friendly environment outside of class.

 Our comprehensive program gives students the academic and social skills necessary for success at an American university.
 In addition, we offer an institutional TOEFL exam each session for those students who plan to apply to Sacramento State.
-Contact ELI for upcoming dates and times.
+For TOEFL exam dates, visit the IEP program dates section of the website.

 Other Support Services